Magnushammer: A Transformer-Based Approach to Premise Selection

-\paragraph{Contributions} \begin{itemize} \item We propose the use of transformers trained contrastively as a generic, data-driven approach for premise selection.
-Our method, \method, achieves a $59.5\%$ proof rate on the PISA benchmark, significantly improving the $38.3\%$ proof rate of Sledgehammer, the most popular symbolic premise selection tool. \item We extracted and released the largest, to the best of our knowledge, premise selection dataset.
+\item We propose the use of transformers trained contrastively as a novel way of addressing the premise selection problem.
+Our method, \method, achieves a $59.5\%$ proof rate on the PISA benchmark, significantly improving the $38.3\%$ proof rate of Sledgehammer, the most powerful general-purpose automation tool for Isabelle. \item We extract and open source the largest, to the best of our knowledge, premise selection dataset.
 It consists of $4.4$M premise selection examples and $433$K unique premises.
-We hope this dataset can serve as an important tool for fostering future research in the area. \item We analyze how \method scales with the model size, dataset size, and the inference-time computational budget.
-Our evaluation indicates a promise for further improvements with more computing resources. \end{itemize}